 The University has a number of ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate University officials.
-Victims of a crime are encouraged to report the incident to University Safety, the Dunmore Borough Police Department, the Throop Borough Police Department, the Pennsylvania State Police Department, or the Student Affairs office.

-Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire Penn State Worthington Scranton community that you immediately report all incidents so the Department of University Safety can investigate the situation and determine if follow-up actions are required, including issuing a Crime Alert or emergency notification.
+Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire University community that you immediately report all incidents to Carlisle Borough Police so that the University can determine if follow-up actions are required, including issuing a Crime Alert or emergency notification.